genterist/openMRS-Security/Capstone/1-2-LoginPageRedirect.md

 ### Consequences
-Denial of service on system like OpenMRS can cause severe consequences to all steakholders.
+Denial of service on system like OpenMRS can cause severe consequences to all stakeholders.
 Patients will not be accepted as fast as the hospital can handle and it may be huge issues in emergency cases.
 Doctors unable to look up important patient information will further cause delays in treatments and might even lead to incorrect decisions.
-With sequencial integer as location ID, mallicious insiders can try and may succesfully login to locations s/he is not supposed to be in.
+With sequential integer as location ID, malicious insiders can try and may successfully login to locations s/he is not supposed to be in.

 ### Mitigation
 We propose two solutions, one for short term and the other one for long term.